Decoding Kernel Responses in Solidity

 The output after decoding on Solidity would give the value in 18 decimal places.

-For example, value of 12.34 from off-chain kernel will be 12340000000000000000.
+For example, a value of 12.34 from an off-chain kernel would be 12340000000000000000.

-This includes float value as well.
+This includes the float value as well.

 Method: GET